psu13/mutable-hakyll/posts/why-soccer-is-better-than-your-favorite-sport.md

   championship fights for the top tier.

 This year we didn't find out which teams got dropped from the Premier League until the nearly the very end of the very last day of the season.
-As a neutral fan can't beat this for entertainment.
+As a neutral you fan can't beat this for entertainment.
 As an actual fan it must be the absolute worst.

 #### Drama